dey-rj/Path-Finding-Algorithm-Visualized/README.md

 # 🧭 Path Finding Algorithm (Visualization using Raylib)

 A simple and interactive **maze traversal visualizer** built using **C++** and **raylib**.
-This project demonstrates how different path finding algorithms explores a grid.
+This project demonstrates how different path finding algorithms explores a maze.
 ---

 ## Features